solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 f Compare 2 Mace. vii.
 7 for a some- « Compare Ps.
 Ixxiv.
 3, •' Lift up thy

 what similar proceeding.
 The custom feet." etc. may also be alluded to in Mic. iii.
-3. "About 882 B.C.
+3. "About 882 BCE

 103 to the city of Hasiluha had united, had revoked: Dandamusa ^^ a city of my dominion marched out to subdue (them);